The Testaments by Margaret Atwood, A continuation of the story of Gilead.

-I liked how this book was structured.
+My first impression was that I liked how this book was structured.
 Atwood manages to add in three different perspectives that come together to form a story that feels organic and adds enough to the original story to be worth reading.

 As a fan of The Handmaid’s Tale and Atwood in general, I really enjoyed this.
 I found the story engaging, liked the characters and the ending.

 In many ways, the book feels a little more lighthearted than the first installment.
 While this is of course still a dystopian novel, Aunt Lydia has a measure of power that gives her some agency, which makes the book feel less depressing and the situation less dire compared to Offred’s story.
 It also helps that there’s a character in Canada who is unindoctrinated and provides a contrast to the women in Gilead.